iluwatar/java-design-patterns/model-view-controller/README.md

 ## Applicability
 Use the Model-View-Controller pattern when

-* you want to clearly separate the domain data from its user interface representation
+* You want to clearly separate the domain data from its user interface representation

 ## Credits